Doctor of Philosophy in Information Science

 Explore your personal research interests at one of the top-ranked institutions for Information Sciences

 Thanks to constant advancements in technology, we have access to more information than ever before.
 How can technology use this information to enhance and improve our lives?
 Our program lets you explore the intersection of information and technology.
-By enrolling in our PhD program, you’ll receive interdisciplinary training, conduct high-impact research, and pursue and succeed in careers in both higher education and industry.
+By enrolling in our PhD in Information Science degree program, you’ll receive interdisciplinary training, conduct high-impact research, and pursue and succeed in careers in both higher education and industry.

 Led by their own curiosities, our PhD students are researching 3-D brain reconstruction, human-robot interaction, geoinformatics, high performance cloud computing, user-centered design, data visualization, machine learning, health informatics, and more.